Coltthatcher/sweettreat.solution/README.md

 * _Razor View Engine_
 * _MySQL and MySQL Workbench_
 * _GIT_
+* _Identity_

 ## Description

-_Project for a bakery so admins can add different flavors to treats_
+_Project for a bakery so admins can add different flavors to treats, using many to many relationships, the project also utilizes authentication and authorization functionality_

 ## Setup/Installation Requirements
 * _Install .NET 5.0 [Here](https://dotnet.microsoft.com/en-us/download/dotnet/5.0)_